chuzzzii/herbfinder-website/README.md

 # herbfinder-website
 This is an ecommerce website of herbs.
-The Language uesd id PHP language.
+The Language uesd is PHP language.